zhangxin00/zhangxin00.github.io/_pages/about.md

 {% include base_path %}

-I will join the School of Computer Science and Technology at Shandong University as an Associate Professor in Summer 2026.
-I am currently completing my PhD at Peking University, advised by Prof. [Qingni Shen](http://scholar.pku.edu.cn/pkuss-shenqn/ge-ren-jian-jie).
-Previously, I was a visiting student at National University of Singapore advised by Prof. [Trevor E. Carlson](https://www.comp.nus.edu.sg/~tcarlson/), and was also an intern at Huawei Technologies.
+I am an Associate Professor at School of Computer Science and Technology, Shandong University, Qingdao.
+I received my PhD at Peking University under the supervision of Prof. [Qingni Shen](http://scholar.pku.edu.cn/pkuss-shenqn/ge-ren-jian-jie) in 2026.
+From 2024 to 2025, I was a visiting student at National University of Singapore advised by Prof. [Trevor E. Carlson](https://www.comp.nus.edu.sg/~tcarlson/).
 I also collaborate closely with Prof. [Zhi Zhang](https://zhangzhics.github.io/) from the University of Western Australia.

 My research interests are in system security and computer architecture.
 In particular, I enjoy re-evaluating the rationale behind certain hardware designs and uncovering new side-channel leakages.
 During my PhD, I identified several interrupt side channels [HPCA'24, DAC'24, TIFS'25, ISCA'26A] and power side channels [DAC'25 x2, TCAD'25, ISCA'26B].
 I also enjoy working with inspiring collaborators on interesting problems across computer security and architecture, which has led to more than 10 collaborative publications in top-tier venues.